 Army STARRS was an unprecedented multi-study project headed by the Center for the Study of Traumatic Stress in collaboration with leading academic institutions.
-Army STARRS is the largest research project of mental health risk and resilience ever conducted among Army personnel.
+Army STARRS was the largest research project of mental health risk and resilience ever conducted among Army personnel.

-The project was designed and conducted by an interdisciplinary research team under the leadership of Co-Principal Investigators Robert J. Ursano, M.D. at the Uniformed Services University, and Murray B. Stein, M.D., M.P.H., at the University of California, San Diego.
+The project was designed and conducted by an interdisciplinary research team under the leadership of Co-Principal Investigators Robert J. Ursano, M.D. at the Uniformed Services University (Director of CSTS), and Murray B. Stein, M.D., M.P.H., at the University of California, San Diego.
 The other two major team players were site investigators Steven G. Heeringa, Ph.D., at University of Michigan, and Ronald C. Kessler, Ph.D., at Harvard Medical School.
 The team included Lisa J. Colpe, Ph.D., M.P.H. and Michael Schoenbaum, Ph.D., collaborating scientists at NIMH, and COL Steven Cersovsky, MD, MPH and Kenneth Cox, MD, MPH, consultants from the U.S. Army Public Health Command.